 Once inner loop stability is achieved, manual roll, pitch, yaw, and height set points are sent to the vehicle from the ground station.
 The set points are altered by moving the joystick.
 Movement in each direction is tested before autonomous movement is attempted.
-Once the outer control loops are stable, preprogrammed, autonomous movement is tested.
-After verifying proper vehicle response, the Hokuyo laser rangefinder is used to locate and map the surrounding environment and give the vehicle a world reference coordinate system.
-At this point the vehicle is placed into semi-autonomous mode where it attempts to localize itself with respect to the environment eventually traversing a predetermined path.
+Once the outer control loops are stable, preprogrammed autonomous movement is tested.
+After verifying proper vehicle response, the onboard sensors are used to locate and map the surrounding environment.
+Next, the

+GUI is used to examine the actions the quadrotor would take if set in autonomous mode.
 Finally, the exploration functions are enabled and the vehicle is ready to fly the mission.